AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 ---
 ## Import API

-The  `StartImportInteface` service provides the means to efficiently import entities in Magento using a single API call.
+The  `StartImportInteface` service provides the means to efficiently import entities into Adobe Commerce and  Magento Open Source using a single API call.

 The `POST /rest/default/V1/import/csv` call allows import of the following entities: